tensorium-ltd/jira-utils/README.md

 Created Bugs:
    - VER10-9210: UAT-PPP-003 - Create Project Button is greyed out
 ```

+**Dry-Run Feature**:
+- Use `--dry-run` flag to preview what will be created without making changes
+- Shows exactly what bugs would be created with all field values
+- Validates CSV data, checks for duplicates, and maps priorities
+- Perfect for verifying data before bulk upload
+- No JIRA bugs are created in dry-run mode

 **Duplicate Detection**:
 - Searches JIRA by summary text before creating